In order to check website safety, you’d want to get answers to 2 major questions:

 But what if an owner is just starting and not known yet?
 Does this owner have a chance to gain visitors’ trust?

-Of course!
 It’s not easy and requires time, knowledge and hard work with none or little reward at the beginning.
 Experts were at first beginners too…

 If a blogger is honest and thorough in delivering the information, attentive to his or her readers’ needs, and knowledgeable in his/her niche as well as in Search Engine Optimization, day by day more readers will discover this person’s blog.
 They will read the content and if it brings them value, they’ll start trusting the owner and the website.